feast-dev/feast/README.md

 * Issue: no manifest found in jars.
 This issue might be caused by other intermediate steps and their cached result conflict with other java builds.
          The only solution for it so far has been re-cloning the repository.

+* Issue: the e2e are not running from a direct pytest command after running `docker-compose up -d` inside `infra/docker-compose`because of a connection timeout.
+         It seems that sometimes postgres doesn't start properly, so it's worth checking if it's up and if it is restart feast core.